Nutterules/ZettelKasten/Literature Notes/Introduction to Social Science Research Principles and Technology.md

 3) The research typically defines the population either explicitly or implicitly
 4) The sample taken can very easily not be representative of the population as a whole that it's been drawn from.

+**Inferential and Descriptive Statistics**
+- Descriptive statistics can only describe the sample or population that they've been calculated from
+- Inferential s